open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-library-management.md

 ![Add a Collection](images/tg-collection-add.png)

 4. You will then be prompted to fill out the below form.
-Type the name name and description of the collection.
+Type the name and description of the collection.
 “Nested Under” refers to whether this will be a top level collection or a sub-collection.
 Sub-collections are nested under other collections.
 If you wish to create a collection rather than a sub-Collection, please leave this category set to the “--Select--” option.

 ![Save New Collection](images/tg-collection-save.png)